Nzanzu-Lwanzo/geo/README.md

 Simple.
 Just pull the Docker image `lwanzo/geo:latest` or build it and do whatever you want with it.
 All the data is self contained.
 Or, you can use our API [right here](https://geo.lwanzo.site/).
 Or, you can just copy the json.
 > Freely you have received, freely give (Matthew 10:8)

+## Self-contained

+All Geo data are stored in json files.
+To perform RW operations on these files, we are resolving their paths relatively.
+Unfortunately, building the project does not copy the `/src/data` folder under `dist` so it can be accessed by the code.
+For that, we need to do it manually.

 ## Developement Workflow

 Geo uses Docker so you should be comfortable with its major concepts and how it works.
 There's a Github Actions workflow that builds the image when we commit to the root branch and pushes it to Docker Hub.